 Volcanoes provide Bali with fertile soil.
 Combined with a wet tropical climate, that makes it an ideal location for crop cultivation.
 River water has been channelled into canals for irrigation.
 It allows the cultivation of rice on both flat land and mountain terraces.

-Together with their temples, five rice terraces of Bali covering an area of 19,500 hectare, became a UNESCO site in 2012.
+Together with their temples, five rice terraces of Bali covering an area of 19,500 hectares, became a UNESCO site in 2012.

 #10.
 Polonnaruwa, Sri Lanka